 Whether you’re building a second family room, a guest space or growing the kitchen, having additional square footage in your home is sure to be handy.
 Just remember to think about the heating and cooling needs of the new room.
 One of those factors should cover whether you should upgrade your HVAC system for a home addition in Charleston.
 Our guidebook will help you as you begin the process.

-Option 1: No Upgrade Necessary
+Option 1: No Upgrade Needed

-Option 2: HVAC System Upgrade
+Option 2: Install a New HVAC System

 Option 3: Get a Ductless Mini-Split

 If you need help determining which HVAC option is best, let Pardee Service Experts give our suggestions.
-We have a lot of experience helping homeowners fine-tune their indoor comfort, with a commitment to efficiency and eco-friendly HVAC systems.
+We have a lot of experience helping homeowners fine-tune their indoor comfort, with a commitment to efficiency and eco-friendly HVAC options.